 Knowledge of a second language preferred but not required.

 Join our team and contribute to innovative program development, creative solutions, and the growth of DI's technical work.
 Together, we'll drive positive change and contribute to a lasting impact on democracy, human rights, governance, resilience, and conflict transformation

 Interested applicants must submit a cover letter and CV.
 Applications will be reviewed on a rolling basis.
 Incomplete applications will not be reviewed.
 DI is committed to attracting, hiring, and retaining the best talent, and the position will be filled as soon as a qualified candidate is identified.
 Applications without a cover letter will not be reviewed.
-The starting salary range for this position is $83,000 to $105,000, commensurate with experience.
+The starting salary is approximately $110,000 and commensurate with experience.
 DI will only contact candidates of interest.